-- Setting up the Azure enterprise non-gallery application using single sign-on (SSO) with SAML.
+- Set up the Azure enterprise non-gallery application using single sign-on (SSO) with SAML.

-- Setting up the IAM provider and roles, which includes the following steps:
+- Set up the IAM provider and roles:

-- Creating an IAM role for access to the Amazon Redshift cluster.
+- Create an IAM role for access to the Amazon Redshift cluster.

-- Creating an IAM provider and an IAM role to use SAML-based federation.
+- Create an IAM provider and role to use SAML-based federation.